MIT-Emerging-Talent/ET6-practice-code-review/README.md

-# **The Debuggers** 👩‍💻👨‍💻🕷
+# 🐾 **The Cat Coders** 🐾

 ## **Welcome to Our Project!** ![Alt Text](assets/hi.gif)

-Welcome to **The Debuggers'** official repository!
-We’re a group of passionate learners collaborating on exciting Python programming challenges, and of course, **debugging** our way to success.
+Welcome to **The Cat Coders'** official repository!
+We’re a group of passionate learners collaborating on exciting Python programming challenges, dedicated to sharpening our Python skills through collaboration and creativity.

 ---

 ## ![AltText](assets/cat3.gif) **About Us**

-We are **The Debuggers**, a team of enthusiastic programmers driven by curiosity, creativity, and a love for clean, efficient code.
+We are **The Cat Coders**, a team of enthusiastic programmers driven by curiosity, creativity, and a love for clean, efficient code.
 Our goal is to learn, grow, and build projects that make a difference.